-Column 1 - Member of Board or Tribunal Column 2 - Tribunal member 21.
-Chairman of Motor Accidents Compensation Tribunal Deputy President 22.
-Member of Motor Accidents Compensation Tribunal Ordinary member 23.
-Chief Chairperson of Forest Practices Tribunal Senior member 24.
-Deputy Chief Chairperson of Forest Practices Tribunal Ordinary member 25.
-Member of Forest Practices Tribunal Ordinary member

-- (2) If a person is a current member of a relevant Board or Tribunal who would, in accordance with the table in subsection (1), become - (a) both a Deputy President and another member the person becomes, on the commencement day, a Deputy President; or - (b) both a senior member and an ordinary member and paragraph (a) does not apply the person becomes, on the commencement day, a senior member only. - (3) If a current member of a relevant Board or Tribunal was, immediately before the commencement day, a person who is appointed as a current member on the basis that he or she was to perform and exercise the functions and powers of a current member only during the periods, within the person's term of appointment to that office, determined from time to time by another person, the person is taken to be appointed as a member of the Tribunal on a sessional basis.
+Column 1 - Men or Trib Column 2 - Tribunal member 23.
+Chief Chairpe Practices Tribunal Senior member 24.
+Deputy Chief Forest Practices T - Ordinary member 25.
+Member of F Tribunal Forest Practices Ordinary member (2) Board or Trib a current member of a relevant bunal who would, in accordance n subsection (1), become - membe Deputy President and another r - the person becomes, on the ncement day, a Deputy President; membe apply - senior member and an ordinary r and paragraph (a) does not the person becomes, on the ncement day, a senior member (3) Tribunal wa commencement as a current m was to perform powers of a co periods, within to that office, nember of a relevant Board or s, immediately before the t day, a person who is appointed ember on the basis that he or she n and exercise the functions and current member only during the the person's term of appointment determined from time to time by n, the person is taken to be appointed as a member of the Tribunal on a sessional basis.